Author

 The primary reason many doubt the authorship of the epistle is because of the style of Greek that it was written in.
 This is not something that is obvious from reading the English translation.
 But the Greek used in this letter is some of the best found in the New Testament.
 Is it possible that an unlearned (Acts 4:13) fisherman from Galilee could have such a command of the Greek language?

 But Peter is from Galilee, a very Hellenized part of the Jewish homeland.
 It would actually be unusual if he did not grow up speaking Greek in addition to Aramaic.
 The style of Greek might be surprising, but it is possible that he was just good with languages.
 Another possibility is that he used a scribe to write the letter for him.
-One who was able to smooth out the rough edges on Peter’s dictation.
-1 Peter 5:12 actually lends credence to this where he identifies Silas as one who had helped him with the letter.
+One who was able to smooth out the rough edges of Peter’s dictation.
+1 Peter 5:12 actually lends credence to this when he identifies Silas as one who had helped him with the letter.

 All in all, I see no reason to doubt that Peter wrote this letter.
 The church, from very early on, attributed it to him.
-And surely they would have recognized this as a forgery and rejected it if indeed Peter had not written it.
+And surely they would have recognized this as a forgery and rejected it if, indeed, Peter had not written it.
 Authorship was important to them.

 Audience